bfowle/talaria/docs/src/whitepapers/casg-architecture.md

 **IPFS** (InterPlanetary File System) extends content addressing to distributed storage but treats all data uniformly, missing opportunities for biology-specific optimizations.

 **Blockchain systems** (Bitcoin, Ethereum) demonstrate content-addressing at massive scale, where each block is identified by its cryptographic hash.
-While blockchains prove the viability of Merkle trees and content-addressed architectures for distributed consensus, they optimize for immutability and decentralization rather than the compression, versioning, and biological organization that CASG provides.
+While blockchains prove the viability of Merkle trees and content-addressed architectures for distributed consensus, they optimize for immutability and decentralization rather than the compression, versioning, and biological organization that SEQUOIA provides.

 ### 2.2 Biological Database Systems